MrcrabbyI/novnc-desktop-lite/README.md

+mb guys i broke it so if yiu wanns use this just wait like a day for me to fix it

 This is a novnc based applition using desktop-lite and with added chrome and file manager

 do what you want w this